sharekey/meteor-vite/README.md

 meteor add jorgenvatle:vite-bundler
 ```

-If you are using Meteor v2, you need to make sure you install Vite v4, following releases dropped support for Node.js v14.
+If you are using Meteor v2, you need to make sure you install Vite v4 instead.

 ```sh
 meteor npm i -D vite@4